Android-for-Python/Camera4Kivy/README.md

 The implementation of Google's camerax gradle dependencies is architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.
 To rin on an arm64-v8a device you **must** build for arm64-v8a.

+### Behavior: Android "No supported surface combination"

+`No supported surface combination is found for camera device - Id : 0.
+May be attempting to bind too many use cases.`

+On very low end Android devices the camera may have limited hardware resources.
+So far only one device has exhibited this issue.
+By default c4k configures connect_camera() for either 'photo and video` or 'photo and image analysis' - this keeps the api as simple as possible.
+But in this case it is too expensive for the hardware.
+We can override these configurations.

+If the connection is only used for photo use `connect_camera(enable_video = False, ...other options..)`.
+If the connection is only used for video or data analysis use `connect_camera(enable_photo = False, ...other options..)`.